RDFLib/rdflib/docs/developers.rst

 should have doc tests supplied.

-Typically, you should add your functionality and new tests to a branch of RDFlib and and run all tests locally and see them pass.
-There are currently close to 4,000 tests with a few extra expected failures and skipped tests.
+Typically, you should add your functionality and new tests to a branch of RDFlib and run all tests locally and see them pass.
+There are currently close to 4,000 tests, with a some expected failures and skipped tests.
-We won't allow Pull Requests that break any of the existing tests.
+We won't merge pull requests unless the test suite completes successfully.

 Tests that you add should show how your new feature or bug fix is doing what you say it is doing: if you remove your enhancement, your new tests should fail!